From 1327 England and Wales have shared Kings and Queens

 Married Anne Neville

-Married Elizabeth of York, daughter of Edward IV
+Married Elizabeth of York, eldest daughter of Edward IV

-Defeated Richard III at Battle of Bosworth Field and claimed the throne founding the Tudor dynasty.
-His marriage to Elizabeth of York ended the Wars of the Roses.
+Henry Tudor defeated Richard III at Battle of Bosworth Field and claimed the throne founding the Tudor dynasty.
+His marriage to Elizabeth of York united the houses of York and Lancaster and ended the Wars of the Roses.
+Henry VII was a shrewd King and made England a wealthy country.

 Married 1.
 Catherine of Aragon, 2.
 Anne Boleyn, 3.
 Jane Seymour, 4.
 Anne of Cleves, 5.
 Kathryn Howard, 6.
 Katherine Parr

-Famously married six times and beheaded two of his queens.
-He broke with Rome and made himself Head of the Church of England in order to obtain a divorce from Catherine of Aragon and changed religion to Anglican.
+Succeeded his father as King of England.
+He famously married six times and beheaded two of his queens.
+He broke with Rome and made himself Head of the Church of England in order to obtain a divorce from Catherine of Aragon.
+Henry took control of Ireland and made himself King of Ireland.

 Did nor marry

-Became King at the age of 10 years.
-Was a committed Protestant and introduced the Book of Common Prayer.
-He died after 6 years as King.
+Edward became King at the age of 10 years.
+His uncle Edward Seymour was regent until he was overthrown by John Dudley.
+Edward was a committed Protestant and introduced the Book of Common Prayer to all churches.
+He died after 6 years as King possibly from tuberculosis.

 Married Guildford Dudley